CurtisFenner/smol-builder/docs/smol.md

 of "null" or any other value which is of "any" type; it also does not have an "Any" type which encompasses all values.

-`class` types correspond to records (product types) and has zero or more *fields*.
+`class` types correspond to records (product types) and have zero or more *fields*.
 Each field is given a name and a type.
 Each instance of a `class` type has a value for each field.
 Class instances are created with `new` by providing a value for each field.
+There is no special notion of a "constructor"; instances can be created by any function in the class.

 	class Pair {
 		var myInt Int;